Improvements for mlrose applied to the Traveling Salesperson Problem: Conclusion and final remarks

 For the \gls{ga}, a significant improvement on the computed tour length can be shown based on our reversal-invariant crossover operator.
-This gain comes to the cost of the computational time.
-However, we show that even if we compensate for additional computational time by reducing the population size, our modification still outperforms the original version of \textit{mlrose}.

 For the \gls{hca}, the goal of the experiment was to show, that a problem-specific treatment is necessary for \gls{tsp}.
-The implementation provided by \textit{mlrose} is a problem-agnostic vanilla implementation, that does not offer any problem-specific optimizations.
-By altering the algorithm towards the properties of the \gls{tsp}, a clear improvement can be observed.
+By altering the vanilla implementation towards the properties of the \gls{tsp}, a clear improvement can be observed.

 Finally, we would like to remark that to some extent our paper could be seen as a showcase that \gls{ai} libraries should only carefully be applied as plug-and-play solutions to industrial problems and the specific problem structure of the industrial problem at hand likely provides means to improve the performance of the generic implementations.
-While the democratization through meta-learning facilities like AutoML relieve an application engineer from the tedious search for \gls{ml} methods and their hyperparameters for a given problem at hand, we believe that in general, they do not make an understanding of the underlying methods obsolete.
+While the democratization through meta-learning facilities like AutoML relieve an application engineer from the tedious search for Machine Learning methods and their hyperparameters for a given problem at hand, we believe that in general, they do not make an understanding of the underlying methods obsolete.